speakeztech/FlexGrid/README.md

 # FlexGrid

-**Reactive spreadsheets in F#, demonstrating that functional programming and spreadsheet computation share identical semantics.**
+**A Demonstration of Reactive Functional Programming in Spreadsheets**

 <!-- TODO: Add presentation video link when available -->

 ## The Insight

 Over 1.5 billion people use spreadsheets daily.
-Every one of them is doing functional programming—they just don't call it that.
+Every one of them is doing functional programming.
+They just don't use programming jargon.

 When a finance professional writes `=B1*(1+B2/100)^B3` to calculate compound interest, they've created a pure function: same inputs produce same outputs, no side effects, automatic dependency tracking.
 This is referential transparency.
 This is declarative programming.
 This is what functional programmers have advocated for decades.